Variational phylogenetic inference with products over bipartitions: Background

+Here $p(\bfY^{\ob})$ is an intractable normalizing constant.
 Variational inference involves defining a tractable family of probability densities parameterized by some variational parameters $\phi$.
-Then, the posterior density is approximated by a variational density $q_{\phi} (\tau, \bft)$ whose parameters $\phi$ are selected to minimize a divergence measure $D$ between the posterior $p(\cdot, \cdot \mid \bfY^{\ob})$ and $q_{\phi}$.
+Then, the posterior density is approximated by a variational density $q_{\phi} (\tau, \bft)$ whose parameters $\phi$ should minimize a divergence measure $D$ between the posterior $p(\cdot \mid \bfY^{\ob})$ and $q_{\phi}$.
 Here we use the reverse KL divergence:

 Evaluating the exact posterior $p(\tau,\bft \mid \bfY^{\ob})$ is difficult.
-Instead, we equivalently (up to a normalizing constant) maximize the evidence lower bound (ELBO), which is also known as the negative variational free energy in statistical physics and some areas of machine learning:
+Instead, we equivalently (up to a normalizing constant) maximize the evidence lower bound (ELBO):

-This expectation over $q_{\phi}$ consists of a sum over tree structures $\tau$ and an integral over coalescent times $\bft$, forming the following objective function:
+ELBO is also known as the negative variational free energy in statistical physics and some areas of machine learning.
+The expectation over $q_{\phi}$ consists of a sum over tree structures $\tau$ and an integral over coalescent times $\bft$, forming the following objective function: